 Onawa Gigliotti supports the Civil Court Team at NYPI as a Program Associate specializing in the fast-paced Housing Court Mediation program and the presumptive Small Claims Mediation Program.
 She has always been drawn to helping people navigate uncertain times; with her degree in Psychology from Bradford College, she first worked with Dual Diagnosis individuals as a case manager, then in the Human Resources field, and then as a recruiter helping people secure jobs and transition in their careers.
 Most recently, she has been teaching yoga, meditation and mindfulness to private clients.
 Onawa is enthusiastic and grateful to work for and support such an amazing organization.

-Rachel Bai joined New York Peace Institute as an intern and is now our Training Associate.
+Rachel Bai joined New York Peace Institute as an intern and is now our Training Coordinator.
 She is a certified mediator, circle keeper, and conflict coach.
 Rachel also leads training for individuals and organizations in conflict resolution and restorative practices.
 She earned her B.A. in Criminology from John Jay College of Criminal Justice; she minored in Psychology and earned a certificate in Dispute Resolution.
 Prior to interning at New York Peace Institute, Rachel interned at the Better Business Bureau as a Dispute Resolution Analyst.
 Rachel has experience teaching and training through different after school and summer school programs.
 She also advocates for mental health awareness through workshops for teachers, students, and parents in schools all over New York City with the Youth Advocacy Corps’ Mental Health Awareness Project.

 Ruby Phillips is a recent graduate of Northwestern University, who studied American Studies, critical race theory and History.
 She comes to New York Peace as a storyteller, former health teacher, and most importantly an AmeriCorps fellow on the youth services track.
 Ruby has a passion for working with youth, particularly young women of color, and empowering marginalized communities through difficult conversations.
 As a Brooklyn native, Ruby is thrilled to be resolving conflict and building relationships within her community.
 She plans to grow as an ADR practitioner at NYPI and continue her work to bring people together and build empathetic connections across identities.